cozy-elixir/cozy_publisher/README.md

 <!-- MDOC -->

-A minimal filesystem-based publishing engine that supports custom adapters.

-It aims to provide a more flexible mechanism for file parsing and transformation.
+A filesystem-based build engine which provides a flexible mechanism for parsing and processing files.

 > This is a fork of [NimblePublisher](https://github.com/dashbitco/nimble_publisher).